 All the while trying to sort things out —

-As a teenage bride on the outs.
+As a teenage bride on the “in-and-outs.”

 I cried and cried, I’ll now confide,

-Abandoned, barefoot and pregnant,
+But abandoned, barefoot and pregnant,

-But stuck pushing a baby carriage.
+And stuck pushing a baby carriage.

 Religiously and intensely, I tried